-(A) with or without a warrant or other process--

-(i) arrest any person, if he has reasonable cause to believe that such person has committed an act prohibited by section 307;

-(ii) board, and search or inspect, any fishing vessel which is subject to the provisions of this Act;

-(iii) seize any fishing vessel (together with its fishing gear, furniture, appurtenances, stores, and cargo) used or employed in, or with respect to which it reasonably appears that such vessel was used or employed in, the violation of any provision of this Act;

-(iv) seize any fish (wherever found) taken or retained in violation of any provision of this Act; and

-(v) seize any other evidence related to any violation of any provision of this Act;(B) execute any warrant or other process issued by any court of competent iurisdiction; and

-(C) exercise any other lawful authority.

-(2) Subject to the direction of the Secretary, a person charged with law enforcement responsibilities by the Secretary who is performing a duty related to enforcement of a law regarding fisheries or other marine resources may make an arrest without a warrant for an offense against the United States committed in his presence, or for a felony cognizable under the laws of the United States, if he has reasonable grounds to believe that the person to be arrested has committed or is committing a felony.
-The arrest authority described in the preceding sentence may be conferred upon an officer or employee of a State agency, subject to such conditions and restrictions as are set forth by agreement between the State agency, the Secretary, and, with respect to enforcement operations within the exclusive economic zone [or special areas]\, the Secretary of the department in which the Coast Guard is operating.

-(c) ISSUANCE OF CITATIONS.--If any officer authorized to enforce the provisions of this Act (as provided for in this section) finds that a fishing vessel is operating or has been operated in violation of any provision of this Act, such officer may, in accordance with regulations issued jointly by the Secretary and the Secretary of the department in which the Coast Guard is operating, issue a citation to the owner or operator of such vessel in lieu of proceeding under subsection (b).
+- (A) with or without a warrant or other process- - (i) arrest any person, if he has reasonable cause to believe that such person has committed an act prohibited by section 307; - (ii) board, and search or inspect, any fishing vessel which is subject to the provisions of this Act; - (iii) seize any fishing vessel (together with its fishing gear, furniture, appurtenances, stores, and cargo) used or employed in, or with respect to which it reasonably appears that such vessel was used or employed in, the violation of any provision of this Act; - (iv) seize any fish (wherever found) taken or retained in violation of any provision of this Act; - (v) seize any other evidence related to any violation of any provision of this Act; and - (vi) access, directly or indirectly, for enforcement purposes any data or information required to be provided under this title or regulations under this title, including data from vessel monitoring systems, satellite-based maritime distress and safety systems, or any similar system, subject to the confidentiality provisions of section 402: - (B) execute any warrant or other process issued by any court of competent jurisdiction; and - (C) exercise any other lawful authority. - (2) Subject to the direction of the Secretary, a person charged with law enforcement responsibilities by the Secretary who is performing a duty related to enforcement of a law regarding fisheries or other marine resources may make an arrest without a warrant for an offense against the United States committed in his presence, or for a felony cognizable under the laws of the United States, if he has reasonable grounds to believe that the person to be arrested has committed or is committing a felony.
+The arrest authority described in the preceding sentence may be conferred upon an officer or employee of a State agency, subject to such conditions and restrictions as are set forth by agreement between the State agency, the Secretary, and, with respect to enforcement operations within the exclusive economic zone [and special areas], the Secretary of the department in which the Coast Guard is operating. - (c) ISSUANCE OF CITATIONS.-If any officer authorized to enforce the provisions of this Act (as provided for in this section) finds that a fishing vessel is operating or has been operated in violation of any provision of this Act, such officer may, in accordance with regulations issued jointly by the Secretary and the Secretary of the department in which the Coast Guard is operating, issue a citation to the owner or operator of such vessel in lieu of proceeding under subsection (b).
 If a permit has been issued pursuant to this Act for such vessel, such officer shall note the issuance of any citation under this subsection, including the date thereof and the reason therefor, on the permit.
 The Secretary shall maintain a record of all citations issued pursuant to this subsection.